-3.9 Icons
+3.11 Icons

 The industry icon feature was defined in VAST 3.0 to support initiatives such as privacy programs.
 An example of such a program is the AdChoices program for interest-based advertising (IBA).
-Though the icon feature was initially created to support privacy programs, it was made generic enough to support other programs that require posting an icon with the linear ad.
+Though the VAST icon feature was initially created to support privacy programs, it was designed to support other programs that require posting an icon with the linear ad.

-This feature is only offered for linear ads both in the inline and wrapper formats because icons can be easily inserted in nonlinear ads and companion creative using existing features.
+This feature is only offered for linear ads because icons can be easily inserted in nonlinear ads and companion creative using existing features.
+Icon source files may also be included in a wrapper if necessary.

-The structure for linear icons uses the <lcons> element as a container for one or more <lcon> elements.
-Each <lcon> element provides containers for the creative resource file and tracking elements as described in the following sections.
+The structure for linear icons uses the <Icons> element (plural) as a container for one or more <Icon> elements (singular).
+Each <Icon> element provides containers for the creative resource file in section 3.15.
+Icon tracking is described in sections 0 to 3.11.5.